d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **--path=PATH**

 Optionally set a starting point for data collection.
-If you do not specify a starting point, the default path will be` /rest/v1`.
+If you do not specify a starting point, the default path will be` /redfish/v1/`. (see [Path Option](#path-option) for more information).

 <aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged into the server, the <b>path</b> flag will not change the path.
-If you are entering a command that isn’t the <b>login</b> command, but include your login information, you can still specify the path flag there.</aside>
+If you are entering a command that isn’t the <b>login</b> command, but includes your login information, you can still specify the path flag there.</aside>

-- **-fulltypes**

-Optionally include this flag if you would prefer to return the full type name instead of the simplified versions.

 #### Inputs